pinzhihuang/NEXUS/README.md

 # Project NEXUS - Student News

-Project NEXUS is an automated system for discovering, verifying, summarizing, and translating news relevant to international students at various universities.
+Project NEXUS is an automated system for discovering, verifying, summarizing, and restyling news relevant to international students at various universities.
 It aims to provide a centralized and accessible source of important campus and community information.

 ## Features